PRICEDISC

 Examples 🔗

-Imagine you have come across a treasury bill with a face value of $10,000, a maturity date of December 15, 2022, and a discount rate of 4%.
+Suppose you have a treasury bill with a face value of $10,000, a maturity date of December 15, 2022, and a discount rate of 4%.
 You plan to purchase this security on October 25, 2022.
-To determine the purchase price using PRICEDISC, the formula would be: =PRICEDISC(10/25/2022, 12/15/2022, 0.04, 10000)
+To find the purchase price, use the PRICEDISC function like this: =PRICEDISC("10/25/2022", "12/15/2022", 0.04, 10000)

-Consider you are evaluating another treasury bill with a face value of $5,000, a maturity date of May 31, 2023, and a discount rate of 3.5%.
-If you intend to acquire this security on April 20, 2023, you can compute the purchase price by using the PRICEDISC formula: =PRICEDISC(04/20/2023, 05/31/2023, 0.035, 5000)
+Now imagine you are considering another treasury bill with a face value of $5,000, a maturity date of May 31, 2023, and a discount rate of 3.5%.
+If you decide to buy this security on April 20, 2023, you can calculate the purchase price using the PRICEDISC function: =PRICEDISC("04/20/2023", "05/31/2023", 0.035, 5000)

 Notes 🔗